andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 ### Federation Metadata

 `title`
 : Title of the circle of trust.
-For easier reckognition in logs and configuration.
+For easier recognition in logs and configuration.

 `federation.public_key`
 : A list of public keys for the Federation operator.
 Should be represented using *The Magic Envelope Compact Serialization* [[Magic Signatures][]].